onaio/fhir-tooling/importer/README.md

 ## 9. Delete duplicate Practitioners on HAPI
 - Run `python3 main.py --csv_file csv/users.csv --setup clean_duplicates --cascade_delete true --log_level info`
+- This should be used very carefully and in very special circumstances such as early stages of server setup.
+Avoid usage in active production environments as it will actually delete FHIR resources
+- It is recommended to first run with cascade_delete set to false in order to see if there are any linked resources which will also be deleted.
+Also any resources that are actually deleted are only soft deleted and can be recovered
 - For this to work you must provide Practitioner uuids on your users.csv file.
 This is what is used to know which Practitioner to not delete
 - The script will check to see if every user has a keycloak uuid that has a Practitioner uuid that matches the one provided in the csv file
 - Note that if none of the Practitioner uuids match then all will be deleted